 The beautiful part of this truth though is that with every action, thought, or decision we are becoming more like Christ.
 We can thank the Lord for His work in our lives because He is always working.
 He is transforming us little by little into the person that He desires us to be.

 I know for me looking back on my life can be incredibly encouraging.
-Seeing my growth and what He has taken me through.
+Seeing where He has taken me and what He has taken me through.
 How can I not praise Him for His work in my life?
 Often times this work isn’t how I would have pictured it, but through His grace, He is working His transformative work in my life.